dotnet-presentations/dotnet-maui-workshop/Part 2 - MVVM/README.md

 The same library will also help us handle click events aka `Commands` in the future.

+> Note that we changed this class to a `partial` class so the generated code can be shared in the class.

 ### Create a Monkey Service